 Despite their geographical proximity, the three Baltic states of Estonia, Latvia and Lithuania have a lot of cultural and geographical particularities, and exploring them on a single bike trip is an adventure of a lifetime.
-During this 11-days tour, you will ride from Tallinn, Estonia, in the north, through Latvia and on to Lithuania in the south, enjoying a great variety of towns, villages and landscapes, and get an excellent feel for the different characters of these distinctive countries.
-In order to enrich your experience we have added a guided city tour in each of the capital cities, Tallinn, Riga and Vilnius, making this adventure a perfect combination of cycling and cultural exploration.
+During this 11-day tour, you will ride from Tallinn, Estonia, in the north, through Latvia and on to Lithuania in the south, enjoying a great variety of towns, villages and landscapes, and get an excellent feel for the different characters of these distinctive countries.
+In order to enrich your experience, we have added a guided city tour in each of the capital cities, Tallinn, Riga and Vilnius, making cycling the Baltics an adventure into both natural and cultural heritage.

 Click to view map

 Individual arrival in Tallinn.
 Depending on your arrival time, you will have the rest of the day for attending a guided city tour (starting at 18.00) and exploring the old town on your own.

 Day 2: Tallinn – National Park Lahemaa | 59km

 Today you meet with your driver, and after a bus transfer, you shall begin your first bicycle trip through National Park Lahemaa, which is one of the last unspoiled regions of the Baltic coast.

 - Cycling for the day: 59km

 Day 3: Along Lake Peipsi to Tartu | 50km

 Morning transfer by bus to Mustvee, where you start a pleasant bicycle trip along Peipsi Lake shore to Varnja.
 After finishing your cycling trip for the day, the minibus will take you to Tartu, a famous university town.